Influence is given to the leaders who choose not to lord their authority over others.

 - They don’t want to give up positional power

 - It seems faster (I’m too busy. . .)

-- They are afraid (of failure) to use a different approach
+- Are afraid (of failure) to use a different approach

-- They don’t trust others to make decisions or solve problems
+- Do not trust others to make decisions or solve problems

-- They have a low amount of empathy and ego-centric
+- Have a low amount of empathy and ego-centric

-- They love their own ideas and/or don’t value ideas from others
+- Love their own ideas and/or don’t value ideas from others

-- They believe they know the single best way to do things
+- Believe they know the single best way to do things

 The concept of a Level 5 leader reminds me of ‘servant leadership‘, a model of leadership originally created by Robert Greenleaf.
 A ‘servant leader’ is someone who puts the needs of others before their own.
 They are often wonderfully effective and have a tremendous amount of influence.
 More will be forthcoming about Servant Leadership in an upcoming post.

-Humans have a deep need to be trusted; in decision making, problem solving and to create results.
+Humans have a deep need to be trusted; in decision making, problem-solving, and creating results.
 When we are told what to do all of the time, we don’t feel trusted.
 Influence is minimized when the boss is perceived as not trusting others because of their directive approach.
 In the end, the way to have more ‘control’ is paradoxically, to stop trying to control others.
 Influence is given to the leaders who choose not to lord their authority over others.
 Ken Blanchard hits the point home; “The key to successful leadership today is influence, not authority.”